In addition to our annual festival, our organization brings to you:

 Founded in 2001, the Festival has grown into an internationally-recognized event that brings together a who’s who of GLBT publishers, writers, and readers from throughout the United States and beyond.
 The Festival, held over four days each Spring, features panel discussions and master classes around literary topics that provide a forum for authors, editors, and publishers to talk about their work for the benefit of emerging writers and the enjoyment of fans of LGBT literature.

 The Tennessee Williams/New Orleans Literary Festival is proud to collaborate with the Jefferson Parish Library with this outreach program featuring local authors.
-Once a month starting in August, featured authors read from their work and discuss their experiences working within their respective genres with guest facilitators.
+This fall series features authors reading from their work and discussing their experiences within their respective genres with guest facilitators.
 Books are available for sale (made possible by Friends of Jefferson Public Library), signings, and plenty of time for Q & A and discussion.
 All programs are free and open to the public.

 Staging for Success